DiFronzo/blog.vfiles.no/content/posts/javazone-2025.md

 * **The Roman Empire theme** (honoring the “Romerike” region) added a playful, immersive vibe—booths and food stalls were stylized accordingly, creating a festive atmosphere that tied together culture and tech.

 {{< image src="/media/javazone/beer.jpg" alt="A metal bucket filled with several silver beer cans labeled “Ølsmia.”
-The bucket is placed on a table, and people are standing around in the background, some reaching for cans." class="center" attrlink="https://creativecommons.org/licenses/by-sa/4.0/deed.en" caption="A bucket of Ølsmia beer cans served at an event." attr="License: Andreas Lien, CC BY-SA 4.0." >}}
+The bucket is placed on a table, and people are standing around in the background, some reaching for cans." class="center" attrlink="https://creativecommons.org/licenses/by-sa/4.0/deed.en" caption="A bucket of Ølsmia beer cans served at JavaZone." attr="License: Andreas Lien, CC BY-SA 4.0." >}}

 # Social & Fringe Events